YetiTool/console-raspi3b-plus-platform/README.md

 * remove verbose logging at startup
   * `sudo nano /boot/cmdline.txt`
   * Then, replace `console=tty1` with `console=tty3`.
 This redirects boot messages to tty3.
-  * add below at the end of the line
+  * add to the end of the line:
     * `splash quiet plymouth.ignore-serial-consoles logo.nologo vt.global_cursor_default=0`
 * change the auto login in systemd (Hides the login message when auto-login happens)
   * `sudo nano /etc/systemd/system/autologin\@.service`